 Over the past few years, we have seen a number of changes to Google’s SERP.
 The search engine giant has worked to create a universal search results page that accurately targets the user intent, with the goal being that the user finds the SERP so helpful that they continue to return to the search engine whenever they have new queries.

 Marketers and searchers alike have noted the increase in quick answers, featured snippets, and other formats, such as shopping and image results.
 As Google continues to increase the number of features that help it target the user intent, site owners themselves begin to see an increasing number of chances to get their pages highlighted on the SERP.
-Marketers who want to take advantage of these opportunities have turned to using structured markup to draw attention to different parts of their site and to make sure that the content is eligible for featured snippets when possible.
+Marketers who want to take advantage of these opportunities have turned to using structured markup to draw attention to different parts of their site and to make sure that the content is eligible for rich snippets when possible.

 Here is what we wanted to discuss with our community regarding the recent developments when referencing these structured markups, user reactions to them, and why we believe they are beneficial for people to pursue.

-Customer response to Google’s changes
+Customer response to Google’s rich snippet changes

 As Google has increased the rate of inclusion of featured snippets and various on-page answers, understanding how customers respond to it has become an important concern.